.jpeg)

 - Check under beds and furniture for stray items.

-In the day or two before the actual pack-out date, move these items to the space you’ve identified as the “do not pack” area (you can designate a space or even a closet or bathroom):
+In the day or two before the actual pack-out date, move these items to the space you’ve identified as the “do not pack” area.
+You may wish to designate a space or even a closet or bathroom:

 - Remotes, cable boxes, modems, and routers from your local cable provider